If you can’t find the answer to the question you’re looking for below, reach out and we’ll be happy to help.

 Once your website is live, we will provide 30 days of support to make sure any bugs have been ironed out and that you are confident using your new website.

 After 30 days, you will need to subscribe to one of our ongoing website care plans to make sure your website is looked after and maintained.
 These website care plans include updating your software, regular backups, security checks and making sure your website is online.
-More information on our website care plans is available upon request.

 If, upon calling the hosting service, it is determined that there is an issue that needs a designer or developer to resolve, our team will be happy to assist with fixing the issue on an hourly, as-needed basis.